 The Working Group noted that DCP 183 will have the effect of increasing the Distribution Use of System (DUoS) tariffs for customers with a poor power factor.
 Loads that have a poor power factor increase the electric current flowing in the local distribution network to which they are connected and this increases losses and the ratings required for distribution assets which deliver useful real power from the transmission system to that load.
 Hence, those customers with a poor power factor could be creating additional costs on the network; the Working Group, therefore, believes it is more cost reflective for reactive energy to be taken account of.

 Customers can install power factor correction equipment such as Static VAR Compensators (an automated impedance matching device, designed to bring the system closer to unity power factor).
 However, the nature of the EDCM model means that the impact of this equipment may not be reflected in DUoS tariffs for a period of two years (as there is a lag in the data used to calculate charges).
-Despite this delay, the Working Group agrees that cost reflectivity will be improved by DCP 183.
+Despite this delay, the Working Group agrees that cost reflectivity will be ultimately improved by DCP 183.

 Setting the Input Value For Generation Dominated Sites to Zero